Avestan period: Young Avestan period

 The religious practices described in the Young Avestan texts exhibit elements that can be closely associated with Zoroastrianism.
-The dualism of the Old Avestan texts was now expressed in the divine sphere as the opposition between Ahura Mazda (the Wise Lord), whose name is now fixed, and Angra Mainyu (𐬀𐬢𐬭𐬀⸱𐬨𐬀𐬌𐬥𐬌𐬌𐬎, the Evil Spirit), who did not directly appear in the Gathas.
+The dualism of the Old Avestan texts is now expressed in the divine sphere as the opposition between Ahura Mazda (the Wise Lord), whose name is now fixed, and Angra Mainyu (𐬀𐬢𐬭𐬀⸱𐬨𐬀𐬌𐬥𐬌𐬌𐬎, the Evil Spirit), who did not directly appear in the Gathas.
 The most striking difference, however, between these and the Old Avestan texts are the numerous deities called yazata (𐬫𐬀𐬰𐬀𐬙𐬀, one worthy of worship).
 These deities add a pronounced polytheistic element to the religion.
 Some of these deities have counterparts in the Vedic religion whereas others may be Iranian innovations.
 There is no consensus on how and why these deities appear in the Younger Avestan texts.
-Scholars including Mary Boyce believe their emergence reflects a continuation of Zarathustra's teaching.
-In contrast, Ilya Gershevitch and others maintain that the Young Avestan Zoroastrianism is a syncretistic religion which emerged as a fusion of Zoroaster's monotheistic and dualistic teachings with the traditional Iranian polytheism that Zoroastrianism absorbed as it spread through the region Avestan.
+Scholars including Mary Boyce believe they reflects a continuation of Zoroaster's teaching.
+In contrast, Ilya Gershevitch and others maintain that the Young Avestan Zoroastrianism is a syncretistic religion which emerged as a fusion of Zoroaster's monotheistic and dualistic teachings with the traditional Iranian polytheism that Zoroastrianism absorbed as it spread.

 Avestan worldview

 Approximate location of the place names that form the Airyoshayana, i.e., the lands inhabited by the people of the Avesta in the Mihr Yasht according to Ilya Gershevitch.

 The people of the Avesta saw the world as divided into seven regions called Karshvar, arranged concentrically.
 The central continent, called xvaniraθa, was their home.
-This is expressed in the "Mihr" Yasht (hymn), as the divine being Mithra climbs the mythical Hara Berezaiti to survey the Airyoshayana and the seven regions or "climes" of the Karshvar (Yt.
+This is expressed in the Mihr Yasht (hymn), as the divine being Mithra climbs the mythical Hara Berezaiti to survey the Airyoshayana and the seven regions or "climes" of the Karshvar (Yt.
 10.12-16, 67).
 The mountain Hara Berezaiti occupied the center of the inhabited world; its peak was orbited by the Sun, the Moon and stars, and from it the mythical river Anahita flowed into a cosmic ocean called Vourukasha.

 Contacts with civilizations of the Ancient Near East and later Ancient Greece would come to influence Iranians' changing worldview and geographical knowledge.
 The Sassanians (224 – 651 CE) often used a four-fold division of the Earth, inspired by the Greeks.
-An Avestan worldview persisted well into the Islamic period which followed the Sassanid, when Iranian scholars such as al-Biruni (973 – 1050) merged the science of a spherical Earth with the Avestan concept of Karshvar.
+An Avestan worldview persisted well into the Islamic period which followed the Sassanid, when Iranian scholars such as al-Biruni (973 – 1050) merged the science of a spherical Earth with the Avestan concept of the Karshvars.